*Updated September 2019

-In 14 years of raising 3 kids in public schools, somehow, miraculously, we had never suffered a lice infestation.
-However, this past summer we got hit hard and after thinking about it, I realized that this was the first year my kids started sleeping-over at other kid’s houses.
+In all the years of raising 3 kids in public schools, somehow, miraculously, we had never suffered a lice infestation.
+However, ONE summer we got hit hard and after thinking about it, I realized that this was the first year my kids started sleeping-over at other kid’s houses.
 My daughter especially, slept over at many different friends’ houses and often did not take her own pillow or bedding.

 When a lice notice came home from school (we typically get 3-4 lice notices per year) and I checked the kids as I normally do, I found my daughter’s head teeming with lice!
 What was really bizarre is that she had felt nothing, no itching whatsoever!
 My 2 boys also had lice – but nowhere near as much.
 AND so did I!!!!
 Gahhhhhh!!!

 P.S.
 If your head is starting to feel itchy reading this, that’s normal.
 I’m starting to feel crawly writing it. 🙂

 My husband, who shaves his head, escaped unscathed.
 But of course, ALL bedding etc. still needed to be treated.

 I had heard so many horror stories from parents who’ve been plagued by continual laundry and lice treatments for up to THREE WEEKS before they could wipe out the infestation, so the first thing I did was consult with my friend Lori – who has 4 kids and has been through 3 infestations – and she gave me the complete list on everything I needed to do.
 She seriously shortcut my learning curve – thanks Lo!

 And now I’m going to share exactly what I did – with step-by-step instructions for you, if you ever encounter this plague.
 Let’s start with a few important facts.